Ryanwatson1991/words-pictures-msp1/README.md

 And so this contrast between the yellow text and primarily black/white image - as well as the use of the bold, capitalised header font - means there's no escaping these two facts.

 Additionally, I feel like the grey colour scheme gets at a kind of 'pencil drawing' association because I definitley want this site to appeal to anyone who doodles in their schoolbooks then draws for ages when they get home.

+The one place I broke from the colour scheme of yellow & grey was in the headline guests and events section on the landing page.
+This was actually an accident at first - I was trying to find another shade of grey to help these stand out and accidentally typed one letter wrong on the hex code.
+It came up with the purple color used on the finished site.
+I removed this initially, but eventtually put it back in place because I felt it helped make this part of the site stand out.

 Also, importatly for both this and user story one, is that the tickets button is always on screen in larger resolution modes (and easy to find in the dropdown nav menu in smaller resolutions)